Constructing the extended Haagerup planar algebra: Abstract

 \section{Abstract}

-We construct a subfactor planar algebra, and as a corollary a subfactor, with the `extended Haagerup' principal graph pair.
-This is the last open case from Haagerup's 1993 list of potential principal graphs of subfactors with index in the range $(4,3+\sqrt{3})$.
+We construct a new subfactor planar algebra, and as a corollary a new subfactor, with the `extended Haagerup' principal graph pair.
+This completes the classification of irreducible amenable subfactors with index in the range $(4,3+\sqrt{3})$, which was initiated by Haagerup in 1993.
 We prove that the subfactor planar algebra with these principal graphs is unique.
 We give a skein theoretic description, and a description as a subalgebra generated by a certain element in the graph planar algebra of its principal graph.
-We give an explicit algorithm for evaluating closed diagrams using the skein theoretic description.
+In the skein theoretic description there is an explicit algorithm for evaluating closed diagrams.
 This evaluation algorithm is unusual because intermediate steps may increase the number of generators in a diagram.